 Bio

 Nanxi obtained a BFA in Art & Design from Alfred University in 2020.
 She graduated from the School of Art Institute of Chicago in 2022.
-Nanxi’s work has been exhibited internationally, including at NYCxDesign during NYC Design Week (2021), Women’s Made Gallery in Chicago (2023), SOIL in Seattle (2024), and Paris Design Week in France (2025).
+Nanxi’s work has been exhibited internationally, including at NYCxDesign (New York), Women’s Made Gallery (Chicago), SOIL (Seattle), and Paris Design Week (France).
 She received residency fellowships, including the Ox-Bow School of Art, the Vermont Studio Center Fellowship, and the Anderson Ranch Arts Center Fellowship.
 Her work “Various Vases” has been collected by the Guangdong Shiwan Ceramic Museum in China.

 Artist Statement